pvanhoof/dir-examples/README.md

     $ echo -en "#include <cmake-example.h>\nmain() {} " > test.cpp
     $ g++ -fPIC test.cpp -o test.o `pkg-config cmake-example-4.3 --libs --cflags`

+You can see that it got linked to libcmake-example-4.3.so.2, where that 2 at the end is the SOVERSION.
+This is (current - age).

     $ ldd test.o
         linux-gate.so.1 (0xb7729000)
         libcmake-example-4.3.so.2 => $PWD/_test/lib/libcmake-example-4.3.so.2 (0xb771f000)